Recording Connection mentor Mark Christensen on Making Your Own Luck

-Mark, like many successful audio engineers, started out as touring musician.
+Like many successful audio engineers, Mark Christensen (New York, NY) started out as touring musician.
 He was in multiple bands in the 1990’s, got signed, and opened for some of the biggest names in rock during the 90s.
-Today, he runs Engine Room Audio where he works with talent such as The Killers, OK Go, Dr Dre, 50 Cent and Fergie.
-We had the chance of chatting with Mark and the discussion was truly enlightening.
+Today, he runs Engine Room Audio where he masters tracks for 50 Cent, Fergie, The Killers, OK Go, Dr Dre, Trey Songz, and more.

 Someone from the Recording Connection asked me if I would be interested in this kind of program…I like teaching, and the idea of having students who were in the studio environment and working with us here seemed like a good idea.
 So I tried it with a few students, and I was really happy with the results.
 I felt like they learn an awful lot being in a real studio environment.
 It’s a much more kind of concrete, hands-on sort of experience than trying to learn audio engineering from a textbook.
 So it’s become actually kind of a big part of what we do here.
 I teach every day, I have a couple of students that I teach.
 And so we have a number of students here all the time.”

 I think what it comes down to is, you make your own luck.
 You want to make sure that you are as prepared as you can possibly be for when that moment happens.
 You need to be sort of present and aware in all of your communications with all of the music industry people that you come into contact with.
 And, you need to be ready for when that moment calls…You know that story of how Jimmy Iovine was an intern and ended up mixing part of John Lennon’s album.
 Those stories are real.
 That stuff actually happens.
 The best thing you can do for yourself is just to make sure that you’re very prepared and have your technical skills together so that when those moments arise, you can really show that you can shine.”

 How Nacor Zuluaga received seven Gold awards as Mark Christensen’s assistant.